Algebraic and geometric properties of homeomorphism groups of ordinals: Ordinals and their topology

 where \( \gamma \) is a successor ordinal.
 By \Cref{lem:commutative}, \( \alpha \) is homeomorphic to \( \gamma + \left(\omega^{\beta} \cdot k + 1\right) \).
 As the limit capacity of \( \gamma \) is strictly less than that of \( \omega^{\beta} \cdot k + 1 \), \Cref{lem:sum-equal} implies that \( \gamma + \left(\omega^{\beta} \cdot k + 1\right) = \omega^{\beta} \cdot k + 1 \), and hence \( \alpha \) is homeomorphic to \( \omega^{\beta}\cdot k + 1 \). \end{proof}

 To classify the compact ordinals, we need to show that the limit capacity and the coefficient of a successor ordinal are topological invariants.
 For this, we need the Cantor--Bendixson derivative.

 \begin{Def}[Cantor--Bendixson derivative] Let \( X \) be a topological space.
 The \emph{derived set of \( X \)}, denoted \( X' \), is the subset of \( X \) consisting of all the accumulation points in \( X \).
-Given an ordinal \( \alpha \), the \( \alpha^{\text{th}} \)-Cantor--Bendixson derivative of \( X \), denoted \( X^{(\alpha)} \), is defined via transfinite recursion as follows: \begin{itemize} \item \( X^{(0)} = X' \), \item \( X^{(\alpha+1)} = \left(X^{(\alpha)}\right)' \), and \item if \( \lambda \) is a limit ordinal, then \( X^{(\lambda)} = \bigcap_{\beta < \lambda} X^{(\beta)} \). \end{itemize} \end{Def}
+Given an ordinal \( \alpha \), the \( \alpha^{\text{th}} \)-Cantor--Bendixson derivative of \( X \), denoted \( X^{(\alpha)} \), is defined via transfinite recursion as follows: \begin{itemize} \item \( X^{(0)} = X \), \item \( X^{(\alpha+1)} = \left(X^{(\alpha)}\right)' \), and \item if \( \lambda \) is a limit ordinal, then \( X^{(\lambda)} = \bigcap_{\beta < \lambda} X^{(\beta)} \). \end{itemize} \end{Def}

-Next, we introduce the Cantor--Bendixson degree and rank.
-We will not make the most general definition, rather focusing on a definition that suits our purposes.
+Next, we introduce the Cantor--Bendixson rank and degree.

-\begin{Def}[Cantor--Bendixson rank and degree] Let \( X \) be a topological space.
-The \emph{Cantor--Bendixson rank of \( X \)} is the least ordinal \( \alpha \) such that \( X^{(\alpha)} \) is empty, if such an ordinal exists; otherwise, it is set to be \( \infty \).
-If \( X \) is compact and its Cantor--Bendixson degree is an ordinal \( \alpha \), then \( \alpha \) is necessarily a successor ordinal, allowing us to define the \emph{Cantor--Bendixson degree of \( X \)} to be the cardinality of \( X^{(\alpha-1)} \), which is finite. \end{Def}
+\begin{Def}[Cantor--Bendixson rank] Let \( X \) be a topological space.
+The \emph{Cantor--Bendixson rank} of \( X \) is the least ordinal \( \alpha \) such that \( X^{(\alpha)} \) is perfect. \end{Def}

+As the intersection of nonempty nested closed sets is nonempty in a compact space, if \( X \) is a compact space whose Cantor--Bendixson derivatives stabilize in the empty set, then its Cantor--Bendixson rank is necessarily a successor ordinal and the last non-empty Cantor--Bendixson derivative has finite cardinality, allowing us to define the Cantor--Bendixson degree.

+\begin{Def}[Cantor--Bendixson degree] Let \( X \) be a compact topological space whose Cantor--Bendixson derivatives are eventually empty.
+If \( \alpha + 1 \) is the Cantor--Bendixson rank of \( X \), then the \emph{Cantor--Bendixson degree} of \( X \) is the cardinality of \( X^{(\alpha)} \). \end{Def}

+A successor ordinal is compact, non-perfect, and its Cantor--Bendixson derivatives are eventually empty.
+Therefore, we can investigate both is Cantor--Bendixson rank and degree.
 Using the Cantor normal form and transfinite induction, it is an exercise to show the following:

 \begin{Prop} The Cantor--Bendixson rank of a successor ordinal is equal to the successor of its limit capacity and its Cantor--Bendixson degree is equal to its coefficient.

 \end{Prop}

 The classification of successor ordinals up to homeomorphism now follows immediately from \Cref{prop:reverse} and \Cref{prop:forward}.